 Not surprisingly we've recently been approached by growers of Chinese Maca - we're getting several contacts a week.
 We will never purchase it, but we now know that at least part of the strategy on the part of Chinese companies is to compete with Peru in the worlwide Maca market.
 Here's and example of one of the contacts we are receiving:

-Here are some recent comments from a customer of our from Hong Kong.
-They emphasize the importance of using high quality Peruvian grown Maca.
+Here are some recent comments from a customer of ours from Hong Kong.
+He emphasizes the importance of using high quality Peruvian grown Maca.

 "I have tried several different sources of maca powder and this one is by far superior!
 I am currently living in Shanghai on business and have access to several types of maca offered out here.
 I've watched them pulverize it for me from actual root in Hong Kong and I've had friends import some for me from Malaysia.
 All far short in comparison to the quality offered by The Maca Team.
 I pay a little extra to have it shipped out this far and don't even flinch because it's worth it.
 Some of my friends out here from Hong Kong ask me to order for them as well now that they've tried it and love it, (not to mention the group pricing on shipping is always nice).
 I lift weights and live a fit and active life but also work long hours most days.
 I'm in my early thirties, in very good shape, eat healthy and don't believe I need any additional help.
 Having said that, this maca has helped me fill in the spaces of my nutrition and I feel more solid with it than without.
 I don't need to repeat all the benefits of what the company already states, but I would like to confirm them.
 I feel as though it helps my body run like the machine it should be.
 I'm starting to order some for everyone I care about as gifts.
 They'll thank me later.
 Thanks so much for what you do and I look forward to our long relationship together!" - Andrew